The Negro problem: History

 to give it a name that suggests offensive associations."
-Douglass asserted that Southern whites had recently been using the concepnt of a "negro problem" in a deliberate attempt to prevent Southern blacks from gaining political power, saying:
+Douglass asserted that Southern whites had recently been using the concept of a "negro problem" in a deliberate attempt to prevent Southern blacks from gaining political power, saying:

-"With their usual cunning, these enemies of the negro have made the North partly believe that they are now contending with a vast and mysterious problem, the mere contemplation of which should cause the whole North to shudder and come to the rescue.
+With their usual cunning, these enemies of the negro have made the North partly believe that they are now contending with a vast and mysterious problem, the mere contemplation of which should cause the whole North to shudder and come to the rescue.
 The trick is worthy of its inventors, and has been played for all that it is worth.
 The orators of the South have gone North and have eloquently described this terrible problem, and the press of the South has flamed with it, and grave Senators from that section have painted it in most distressing colors.
-Problem, problem, race problem, negro problem, has, as Junius says, flitted through their sentences in all the mazes of metaphorical confusion."
+Problem, problem, race problem, negro problem, has, as Junius says, flitted through their sentences in all the mazes of metaphorical confusion.
 (Note: The "maze" phrase in the final sentence is a reference to Letter VII of British writer Junius.)

 In 1895, Booker T. Washington delivered a speech in which he proposed a social and economic policy, called the Atlanta Compromise, that embodied Washington's solution the Negro problem in the South.

 Booker T. Washington edited a collection of seven essays, published in 1903, with the title The Negro Problem.
 The essay "The Talented Tenth", contributed by W. E. B. Du Bois, suggested that the leaders and academics (the "talented tenth") of African Americans are the appropriate people to address the negro problem.

 Du Bois, in his influential 1903 book The Souls of Black Folk, echoed the earlier sentiments of Frederick Douglass, by rejecting the notion that the Negro problem was the responsibility or burden of African Americans.
 In the very first paragraph, Du Bois established the theme of the book, asking "How does it feel to be a problem?"
 He wrote: